venkatraj/htdp/notes.md

 2. Interactive Program aka event driven program such as a web application or a video player

 ## How to Design Programs
+Mostly we read a problem statement and stare at it until we get an idea on how to solve it.
+Then we start to tinkering the code until it works.
+This is called "garage programming"

+Software engineers first look at the problem and filter the unnecessary details.
+Then comes to an idea that what are the informations that need to be represent as data, and what will be the output.
+Then they write code that produces them.
+Then they check whether their solution actually works.
+This is called **programming product**

+In other words, a good programs should come with a short write up that explains what it does, what it consumes and what it produces.
+Also some assurance that it actually works (test cases)

 ### Designing Functions
 1. Express how you wish to represent information as data `; We use numbers to represent Temparature`